"Linfield is a club that I’ve supported all my life and it is a privilege to join the club in a leadership capacity"

 Former Rangers media head David Graham to take on Linfield role as Pat Fenlon replacement

-Linfield have confirmed the appointment of former Rangers media head and DUP councillor David Graham as their new General Manager.
+Linfield have confirmed the appointment of former Rangers media head and ex-DUP councillor David Graham as their new General Manager.

 Graham replaces Pat Fenlon, who is departing his position with the current Danske Bank Premiership champions to take up a Director of Football post with Bohemians.